dechristo/js-currency/README.md

-# CurrencyJS - A lightweight currency module
+# CurrencyInfo - A lightweight currency formats information module

 ## 1. Instructions

-   Clonse the repository, install its dependencies with `npm install` and then just add to the file where you want to use **CurrencyJS**:

-    const CurrencyInfo = require('../src/currency');
+Install it with `npm install currency-info --save`

 ## 2. Tests
 To run the tests type `mocha tests`.
 The output should looks like: